close

 Avoiding AVCS problems really comes down to making sure the oiling system is truly clean before the engine goes back together.
 Oil passages should be thoroughly flushed, and AVCS solenoids, cam gears, and banjo bolts need to be carefully checked for trapped debris.
 In many cases, replacing contaminated components is the safer option instead of trying to clean and reuse them.

 Components like filtered banjo bolts, along with upgraded oil pickups and oil control parts, can help protect the AVCS system by keeping oil flow consistent and reducing the chance of debris circulating through the engine in the first place.
-When damage has already occurred, starting with a properly prepared long block ensures oil passages and critical components are addressed correctly from the start, rather than risking leftover contamination.
+When damage has already occurred, starting with a properly sorted long block ensures oil passages and critical components are addressed correctly from the start, rather than risking leftover contamination.

 Most Subaru EJ engine failures don’t happen out of the blue.
 They usually trace back to a few known problem areas that were ignored, overlooked, or never addressed in the first place.
 Things like oil pickup failures, bearing wear, and AVCS contamination tend to build over time, which means catching them early can save a lot of money, downtime, and frustration.
 Even on mostly stock cars, the parts that support oil flow and engine health matter just as much as the parts that make the car more fun to drive.
 At IAG Performance, our focus has always been on developing the parts that address these problem areas head-on, giving EJ owners proven solutions built around long-term reliability.
 As always, if you have questions about preventative upgrades, rebuild planning, or EJ-specific solutions, the IAG Performance team is happy to help.
 Give us a call at (410) 840-3555 or email at sales@iagperformance.com.